Alexander Temerko: AQUIND Interconnector planning rejection

-The AQUIND Interconnector was a proposed HVDC power link between the United Kingdom and France.
+The AQUIND Interconnector is a proposed HVDC power link between the United Kingdom and France.
 On 20 January 2022, the UK Business Secretary refused consent for the proposal, citing concerns including the impact on the local community facilities at the location of the UK connection point, and the alternative possibilities at other sites.

 Temerko later described Minister of State for Trade Policy Penny Mordaunt, who had represented constituents concerns with the development, as an "absolutely uncontrollable woman" and a "threat to national security".
-Mordaunt subsequently said the Conservative Party’s code of conduct should apply to all members including donors, and suggested that party colleagues should not accept funds from Temerko.
+Mordaunt subsequently said the Conservative Party's code of conduct should apply to all members including donors, and suggested that party colleagues should not accept funds from Temerko.
 Aquind and Temerko had donated £1.1 million to the Conservative Party, including to 21 MPs and ministers.

+In January 2023, Aquind won a judicial review against the Secretary of State's previous decision, returning the project's planning permission to consideration by the Department of Energy Security and Net Zero.

 Awards

 Temerko has received Witte's gold medal "For Thoughts and Deeds", established by the Congress of Russian Business People.
 He received the medal of For Merit to the Fatherland of II degree and the Defender of Free Russia in 1993, and was also formally recognised and thanked by the president of the Russian Federation for his contribution towards ensuring the holding of the 100th conference of the Inter-Parliamentary Union in 1998.